-Recovery Orders and Issues with mediating children
+Recovery Orders and Issues with medicating children

-The client has an autistic child who was medicated by his prescribing pediatrician.
+The client has an autistic child who was medicated by his prescribing paediatrician.
 The father of the child was refusing to allow the mother to give the child the prescribed mediation and then refused to return the child to the mother telling her she was unsafe and was “drugging” the child.

 He wanted to use an alternative approach including the use of fish oil.

 The client came to me very distressed and seeking assistance.
 She wanted the child to be given back to her, and something to stop the father from taking him again.
 I suggested a recovery order, which is an Order from the Court that the father immediately return the child, and a live with Order, which is an Order that the child live with the mother.
 After hearing her story and understanding why the father was refusing to return the child to her I suggested that she also seek an order for sole parental responsibility in regards to medical decisions, which would prevent further altercations between her and the father and allow her to give the child the prescribed medication, at least until the father could be informed of the medical evidence and be able to make an informed choice, or at the very least show he could co-parent with her in the future.